Moving to Brooklyn Heights - A Neighborhood Guide

 Brooklyn Heights Cost

 As you might imagine, living in Brooklyn Heights isn’t cheap.
-This sought after neighborhood is one of the most expensive locations in New York City, beating out even some places in Manhattan proper.
+This sought-after neighborhood is one of the most expensive locations in New York City, beating out even some places in Manhattan proper.
 If you want to buy a place, expect to pay over $1.3 million for a one-bedroom apartment.
 Renting isn’t much cheaper with median rents for a 1-bedroom priced at around $2,800.

-Still, if you can swing the rents, you can live in one of the most beautiful neighborhoods in NYC.
-You can choose to live in one of the 600 pre-war houses or opt for a Victorian gothic or classical revival option.
+Still, if you can swing the rent, you can live in one of the most beautiful neighborhoods in NYC.
+You can choose to live in one of the 600 pre-war houses or opt for a Victorian Gothic or classical revival option.
 One of the great things about Brooklyn Heights is that there are very few high rises, which means you get a more small-town vibe than other areas.

-When it comes to other expenses, you can expect to pay around the same as Manhattan when it comes to utilities, but overall things are either on par or a bit cheaper than if you lived in SoHo or the West Village.
+When it comes to other expenses, you can expect to pay around the same as Manhattan when it comes to utilities, but overall, things are either on par or a bit cheaper than if you lived in SoHo or the West Village.
 It’s no surprise that Brooklyn Heights is the richest neighborhood in Brooklyn.

 What to Do in Brooklyn Heights

 Of course, the biggest draw of the neighborhood is the Brooklyn Heights Promenade, which was opened in 1954 despite apprehension by many Brooklyn Heights residents at the time.
-Still, the attraction became a popular destination for residents and tourists alike and offers some of the best views not only of Manhattan but of the Brooklyn Bridge and Statue of Liberty.
+Still, the attraction became a popular destination for residents and tourists alike and offers some of the best views not only of Manhattan but of the Brooklyn Bridge and the Statue of Liberty.
 Once you’re done enjoying the views, you can head down and enjoy Brooklyn Bridge Park, an 85-acre park that runs along both Brooklyn Heights and DUMBO.

-If you’re in the mood for some shopping, stop by Montague or Atlantic Avenue and check out some locally owned businesses such as Books Are Magic for some great book finds or Antik if you need to get some new furniture for your apartment.
-There are plenty of boutique and chain stores to choose from so you can always get what you need/want.
+If you’re in the mood for some shopping, stop by Montague or Atlantic Avenue and check out some locally owned businesses, such as Books Are Magic for some great book finds or Antik if you need to get some new furniture for your apartment.
+There are plenty of boutique and chain stores to choose from, so you can always get what you need/want.

 And if you’re up for it, consider doing a walking tour of the area to learn about the history.
 Sure, you can do a self-guided tour, but there’s nothing quite like hearing the stories and history from an enthusiastic tour guide.